Yuki Katsura: Return to Japan and later works, 1961–1991

 Katsura returned to Japan in 1961, following the death of her father Benzō.
 She continued to exhibit her work in major venues around Japan following her return to Japan; she almost immediately held a major solo exhibition at Tokyo Gallery in 1961, where she unveiled her experiments with abstraction in Japan for the first time.

 Throughout the next three decades, Katsura continued her critical engagement with politics, materiality, and form.
 From 1963 to 1964, she illustrated the serialized translation of James Baldwin's novel Another Country for the Asahi Journal, taking on themes of interracial relationships and homosexuality that were considered highly taboo in Japan.

 Katsura returned to cartoon-like social satire in the late 1960s, with works that employed mixed-media collage and meticulous representations of accumulated newspaper and banknote fragments depicting people as subhuman creatures drowning in layers of information and commodities."
 She won the highest award at the 1966 "Contemporary Japanese Art Exhibition" in Tokyo for Gonbe and Crow (1966), a painting that she described as a self-portrait of her two selves in confrontation—a hardworking and passive peasant farmer "Gonbe" dressed in agrarian fabrics and the critical crows him poking at him from below with their sharp beaks.
 She also published four memoirs, documenting her travels and life experiences abroad, as well as her perspectives on Japanese folklore and folkloric caricature.

 While continuing to paint, Katsura also turned towards more sculptural works in her later life, returning to non-art assemblage using cork in an Arte Povera–like alternative to painting in the late 1970s, and experiments with soft sculpture in the 1980s, using bright red silk fabric traditionally used for the inside of women's kimono to wrap around and distort various objects deemed by society to be "feminine."

-She remained a strong-willed and independent artist until her death in 1991.
+Legacy

+In 2023 her work was included in the exhibition Action, Gesture, Paint: Women Artists and Global Abstraction 1940-1970 at the Whitechapel Gallery in London.